Nathaniel Rogers (physician)

-One of the Canons at St. Paul's described Rogers' window with considerable praise: there is a glorious light, as if shining in from the heavens.
+One of the Canons at St. Paul's described Rogers' donated window with considerable praise: there is a glorious light, as if shining in from the heavens.
 The two angels are standing as if midway between heaven and earth; and the disciples are standing in different attitudes below, gazing upwards.
 To my mind it surpasses all that have yet been taken up.
-This beautiful stained glass window, given by Dr Rogers, was made by a Munich firm.
+The stained glass window, given by Dr Rogers, was made by a Munich firm.
 It was placed at the east end of St. Paul's Cathedral.
 Nathaniel Rogers' window at Acton Parish Church was also well received, being described at the time as a beautiful stained glass window... in the south side of the parish church.
 Unlike the window at St. Paul's, this was, however, a family tribute.
 It was donated in memory of his father and mother who had married in the church.
 The window represented 'Charity', its text reading Charity believeth all things, hopeth all things, and endureth all things.

 Rogers was, by faith, a Baptist, supporting their meetings and involvement in the non-denominational London Missionary Society.
 As missionaries, the Baptists were particularly strong in Jamaica.
 Shortly after the death of William Knibb he was invited to chair a meeting of the Malton Sunday School Baptists, when his support for Knibb and his Anti-slavery work became plain: We sympathise especially with our sable brethren in Jamaica; for great has been the loss in losing Knibb.
 To say that he was perfect would be to flatter humanity at the expense of truth... for perfection belongs not on earth but in heaven.

 Throughout his life, Nathaniel Rogers was interested in his family history, believing himself to be descended in some way from the Protestant martyr of the same name, John Rogers.
 Though he claimed such descent, it is unclear whether he uncovered any evidence.
 However, he funded the restoration of more recent ancestral memorials, such as to James Rogers of Dagenham, born in 1741.